unicorn-gallery/unicorn/README.md

 1. Due to Dropbox restrictions I'm not allowed to share my application key.
-[Create a new Dropbox app](https://www.dropbox.com/developers/apps/create) with the settings in the screenshot and put the keys into `config.php`.
+[Create a new Dropbox app](https://www.dropbox.com/developers/apps/create) with the settings in the screenshot and put the keys into `config_sample.php`.
+   Afterwards rename `config_sample.php` to `config.php` to activate it.
    ![Dropbox App settings](https://raw.github.com/mre/unicorn/master/assets/img/create_app.png)

 2. Run `composer install` inside the unicorn folder to install all dependencies.